Specialisms & expertise

-Mr S v Brighton and Sussex Hospitals NHS Trust (Issued with the High Court)
+Mr Philip Scudder v Brighton and Sussex Hospitals NHS Trust (Issued with the High Court)

-The claimant in this case underwent, what was supposed to be a routine spinal operation to his thoracic spine in 2011.
+The claimant in this case underwent, what was supposed to be a routine spinal operation to his thoracic spine.
 The surgeon in this case appeared to use a surgical technique that had been abandoned as too dangerous in the 1970’s, and as a result of the technique used during his spinal surgery, Mr Phil Scudder suffered a profound spinal cord injury which has left him wheelchair dependent for life.
-The case was covered by BBC Radio Sussex on 22 July 2016: Phil Scudder - BBC Radio Sussex - 22-07-16.mp3
+This story was covered by BBC News South East today: Apology for man paralysed following spinal surgery.

 Mr H v East Sussex Healthcare NHS Trust (Issued with the High Court)